philippd/angularjs-style-guide/README.md

 #Services

-* Use CamelCase to name your services.
+* Use UpperCamelCase to name your services.
 * Encapsulate business logic in services.
-* Services encapsulating business logic are preferably a `service` instead of a `factory`
+* For the difference between `service` and `factory`, see [this answer on StackOverflow](http://stackoverflow.com/questions/13762228/confused-about-service-vs-factory/13763886#13763886), note: services and factories create a singleton
 * For session-level cache you can use `$cacheFactory`.
 This should be used to cache results from requests or heavy computations.

 #Templates